guykuo/Prusa-Firmware/README.md

 OMC's are baseline slightly worse than Moons, but can be tuned to achieve better than Moons with linearity correction (1.130 - 1.140).
 However, forget to set linearity correction and the OMCs are worse than Moons.

-NB: Prusa firmware does not store linearity correction settings to EEPROM unless you let the menu time out by itself.
+NB: Prusa firmware older than 3.8.0 does not store linearity correction settings to EEPROM unless you let the menu time out by itself.

 OMC's are a little bit louder during printing, but not by much.